weesvisje/docs/docs/tutorials/tasks/jetpack-compose/2-configure-ditto.md

 ```

-## 2-3 Start Ditto Sync
+## 2-4 Start Ditto Sync

 When Android studio created the project, it should have created a file called __MainActivity.kt__.
 In this file, we will take the singleton `TasksApplication.ditto!!` and begin to start the sync process with `tryStartSync()`

-1. Notice the line `ditto!!.setLicenseToken("<REPLACE_ME>")`, please add your Ditto license token.
-For more information about how to get a license token please go to https://portal.ditto.live, sign up and create an app.

-2. The app will show a `Toast` error if `tryStartSync` encounters a mistake.
+The app will show a `Toast` error if `tryStartSync` encounters a mistake.
 Don't worry if an error occurs or if you omit this step, Ditto will continue to work as a local database.
 However, it's advised that you fix the errors to see the app sync across multiple devices.

 ```kotlin title="MainActivity" {5-18}
 class MainActivity : ComponentActivity() {